Heracleidae: At Argos

-At Macedonia
+In Macedonia

 After becoming the kings of Argos, the Heraclid line of Temenus would later go on to rule Macedonia.
 This was the Argead Dynasty of Macedonia (so-named because of its origins in Argos).
 It was established in Macedonia a Temenid descendant of Heracles, who left Argos and settled in Macedonia, establishing his own kingdom.
 However, sources differ as to which Temenid founded the Macedonian branch of the family.
 Herodotus and Thucydides write that the dynasty was founded by Perdiccas, who conquered the Macedonian plain and founded a fort, around which grew the kingdom..
 However, later sources (including Marsyas of Pella, as well as Roman sources such as Livy) say the Argead dynasty was established in Macedonia by Caranus.
 According to Marsyas of Pella, Caranus did not just simply conquer Macedonia; he first received a prophecy from the Oracle at Delphi advising him to do so, and therefore had a divine justification for his expedition.

 The Kingdom of Macedonia under the Argead dynasty would be famous for its global conquests under Alexander the Great, beginning the Hellenistic period.
 Under the reign of Philip II - Alexander's father and predecessor - the Argead Dynasty had extended its hegemony over all of Upper Macedonia, and had become the most powerful kingdom in the Aegean apart from Achaemenid Persia.
 Alexander the Great would continue Philip's conquests in Greece, and then conquer the Persian Empire, and expand as far as Egypt and India.

+In Thessaly

+The Aleuad dynasty, which dominated Thessalian politics from the sixth century BCE until the Hellenistic period, claimed descent variously from Thessalus and Haemon, both believed to be sons of Heracles.